You Say Couch Potato Like It’s A Bad Thing

 I heard that if you are a couch potato who watches cooking shows on the food networks, or any network, you will gain weight.
 Can you beat that?
 Well, I guess you could beat it, especially with a handy beater, which is in your kitchen drawer.

 My question is, if a person stops watching those foodie shows and watches exercise shows instead, will they lose weight?

 This report did not explain the reason a person gains weight watching these shows.
-So, in my usual semi-detached, scientific manner, I conducted an experiment using a control group of skinny couch potatoes who watch cooking shows, and who became fat over a matter of just a few shows.
+So, in my usual semi-detached, scientific manner, I conducted an experiment using a control group of skinny couch potatoes who watch cooking shows and became fat after watching them.

 My proclivity for lounging on the sofa may have begun in the far distant reaches of the past and my deprived childhood.

 One of my favorite toys was Mr. Potato Head.
 He was invented before the potato, so all a child had were ears, noses, eyes, and mouths, some hats, a mustache, glasses, thong panties, a bra, and killer boots for Ms. Potato Head.

 She was better known as Mrs. Potato Head back then, but has since become a feminist potato.

 She was even prepared to use her maiden name, Ms. Tuber, but her friend, Ms. Corn, said she didn’t care for the sound of it.
 Ms. Potato Head trusted her friend’s decision, since her friend has an ear for names.
 Ms. Potato Head however, was the one who coined the phrase, “I have eyes in the back of my head.”

 She actually has eyes everywhere, which really freaks out Mr. Potato Head, especially when they engage in marital relations.
 At any rate, there was no head to stick all the accessories into when I was a child, and thus, there was no need to make Mr. Potato Head anatomically correct.

 I’m not sure why the whole mess was invented.